 A software-defined radio front end will be provided, connected to one of the pair of diploes in the UHF antenna.
-The results of this experiment will be made available on the processing core for further processing by experimenters for, e.g., providing a flying spectrum analyser.
+The results of this experiment will be made available on the processing core for further processing by experimenters, for example providing a flying spectrum analyser.

-Experimenters will be able to communicate with their flying experiments in various ways ranging from offline file transfer only, to receiving and sending space packets in realtime with a brand new CCSDS protocol (MO services).
+Experimenters will be able to communicate with their flying experiments in various ways, ranging from offline file transfer only, to receiving and sending space packets in realtime with a brand new CCSDS protocol (MO services) over the internet.